 During the renovation frescoes appeared, but could not be restored due to cost reasons.
 A small detail of the old frescoes was made visible on the ceiling.

-After a few kilometres Timelkam is reached.
+We left the church and after a few kilometres Timelkam is reached.

 At the entrance of the village in a chapel Johannes Nepomuk welcomes us.